 Start by defining who your target audience really is, and why they should want to buy your product.
 Then, talk to them.
 Talk like them.

 For example, Google addresses the reader multiple times across their Facebook ad.
 Hopefully, the reader will feel like the ad is talking directly to them, making the offer more relevant and personal.

-Another example, from Hired, specifically targets software engineers in L.A.
+Another example from Hired specifically targets software engineers in L.A.
 If the right audience segment sees the ad, they're highly likely to click.

 Successful Facebook ad copywriting starts by defining your goal.